AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-ssl.md

 * Dispatcher connects to the render instance over SSL.
 * The render instance verifies the validity of Dispatcher's certificate.
-* Dispatcher verifies that the CA of the the render instance's certificate is trusted.
+* Dispatcher verifies that the CA of the render instance's certificate is trusted.
 * (Optional) Dispatcher verifies that the certificate of the render instance matches the render instance's server address.

 To configure mutual SSL, you require certificates that are signed by a trusted certificate authority (CA).
 Self-signed certificates are not adequate.
 You can either act as the CA or use the services of a third-party CA to sign your certificates.
 To configure mutual SSL, you require the following items: